 The best way to grow your practice and keep it running as smoothly as possible is to hold weekly, strategic meetings.

-When planned correctly, these meetings have the potential to unite your staff and dramatically improve the day-to-day operations of your private practice.
+When planned correctly, these meetings have the potential to unite your staff and dramatically improve the day-to-day operations of your private practice on physical therapy business.
 The staff knows what is expected from them, the owner/manager is able to reiterate financial goals, and all expectations are tempered with reality.

-Weekly meetings are even more critical when you hire new employees, because it allows the staff to integrate seamlessly into your private practice.
-In fact, this is going to be one of the highlights of my presentation at the 2012 Private Practice Summit.
+Weekly meetings are even more critical when you hire new employees, because it allows the staff to integrate seamlessly into your marketing physical therapy private practice.

 Each meeting should follow the PSP formula.
 The objective of the meeting is to plan [P] for the implementation of the right system [S] with the right people [P] in your practice.

 Here’s an example of how you can use the PSP formula with your staff.
 You can brainstorm how marketing and referral generations efforts have been working over the last few weeks by examining the systems in your practice.